United mistakenly flies Kansas-bound dog to Japan

-KANSAS CITY, Mo.
-(AP) — United Airlines says it’s investigating after mistakenly flying a Kansas family’s dog to Japan.
+KANSAS CITY, Mo. — United Airlines says it’s investigating after mistakenly flying a Kansas family’s dog to Japan.

 KCTV reports that Kara Swindle and her two children flew from Oregon to Kansas City, Missouri, Tuesday on a United flight.